shreystechtips/pythonbytes/projects/README.md

 [this link](https://52t7suregg.execute-api.us-east-1.amazonaws.com/default/dronebees?x=10&y=17&z=4).

 I ran this just now and it told me there are four bees at that location.
+If the bees() function gives 'drone lost' then you the farmer have one less drone to work with.
+You start with ten drones and you can't buy more so you want to be careful about how many times you send your drones out for data.

 The challenge of this project is to think about the logic for locating the bee hives.
 If there was no danger of losing drones you could just send the drone out four million times to every possible location in the orchard.
 However since the drones will eventually all wind up stuck in the baobab trees it behooves you to come up with a more efficient strategy.

+Notice that you can augment your Python program with an incredibly powerful computer: You can use your own brain to make suggestions by means of an input statement.

 ### Converging Bugs